rei-vilo/ContactLessTemperatureProject/README.md

 # Contactless Temperature Project

 How to check the temperature with no contact?
 The project combines PIR detection, IR camera and hand-gesture recognition for perfect safety.
+An IoT extension allows to operate it remotely.

 ![](https://github.com/rei-vilo/ContactLessTemperatureProject/blob/master/Schematics.jpeg)